-\$8.00 Per Share
+\$ Per Share

-This is an initial public offering of the ordinary shares of Gamida Cell Ltd. All of the 6,250,000 ordinary shares in this offering are being sold by the company.
+This is an initial public offering of the ordinary shares of Gamida Cell Ltd. All of the 3,571,429 ordinary shares in this offering are being sold by the company.
+We anticipate that the initial public offering price of our ordinary shares will be between \$13.00 and \$15.00 per share.

 Prior to this offering, there has been no public market for our ordinary shares.
-Our ordinary shares have been approved for listing on The Nasdaq Global Market under the symbol "GMDA."
+We have applied to list our ordinary shares on The Nasdaq Global Market under the symbol "GMDA."